syaffers/visibiome/README.md

 1. Start a VM or EC2 server with QIIME pre-installed.

+2. Setup a Redis cache.
+For distributed task queueing try RedisLabs, AWS ElastiCache is a little difficult to configure.
+For local redis deployment:

+        $ sudo apt-get install redis-server

-2. Clone this repository
+3. Clone this repository

         $ git clone https://syaffers@bitbucket.org/syaffers/visibiome.git
         $ cd visibiome

-3. Install app dependencies (you may need superuser credentials)
+4. Install app dependencies (you may need superuser credentials)

         $ pip install -r requirements.txt

-4. Move the static files for live deployment (for `development` and `production` settings only, do not perform for `local` setting!)

-        $ python manage.py collectstatic --settings=vzb.settings.development

 5. Visibiome handles many relational database systems but we use MySQL.
 Edit `vzb/settings/<SETTING>.py` to update the webserver database configuration.
 Be